maxonchickdev/dotfiles/README.md

 # Steps to bootstrap a new mac

-1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.
+1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew

 ```zsh
 xcode-select --install
 ```

-2. Clone repo into new hidden directory.
+2. Clone repo into new hidden directory

 ```zsh
 # Use SSH (if set up...)